tintoy/msbuild-project-tools-vscode/docs/architecture/overview.md

     * If any provider indicates that their completion list is incomplete, then the composite completion list will be marked as incomplete.

 ![server layers](images/server-layers.png)

+# Syntax and semantic models

+* At the lowest level, we have `Microsoft.Language.Xml` and `Microsoft.Build.Construction`.
+* Above that we have `MSBuildProjectTools.SemanticModel.Xml`, `MSBuildProjectTools.SemanticModel.MSBuild`, and `Microsoft.Build.Evaluation`.

+The semantic models build on the syntax models to create a more high-level API for evaluating project contents.